 The prerequisite for RSCH 5340 may be fulfilled in one of the following ways:

-- Successful completion of BASC 5333-Research Methods for Social Work Practice (minimum grade of C-)
+- Successful completion of BASC 5333-Research Methods for Social Work Practice (minimum grade of B)

-- Successful completion of research waiver examination (achieving a score of 70% or better)
+- Successful completion of research waiver examination (achieving a score of 70% or better).
+Click here for additional information on the waiver examination.

 - Successful completion of an undergraduate or graduate social work research course within the previous six years.
 This includes students who hold a BSW degree.
 A grade of B or better must have been earned.